-Army of Crime (“L’armée du crime” 2009) follows the story of a resistance cell made up of French Jews, ethnic Armenians and Communists in Paris during the Nazi occupation.
-Its easy to gain a connection to the protagonists as they seek what they view as justice even if they have misguided and naive political views.
+Army of Crime (“L’armée du crime” 2009) follows the story of a resistance cell made up of French Jews, ethnic Armenians, Communists, and their families in Paris during the Nazi occupation.
+It’s easy to gain a connection to the protagonists as they seek what they view as justice even if they have misguided and naive political views.
 The idealism of youth walks hand in hand with the pained experience of the older generation as both seek to play their part in fighting the Nazis.
-There is, in the youth, a romanticized view of revolutionary thought, in those who have been there, it is clear that the scars of war and oppression run deep.
+There is, in the youth, a romanticized view of revolutionary thought.
+In those who have been there and done it all, it is clear that the scars of war and oppression run deep.
 All of this is set in a very convincing urban and suburban Paris.
-Its a fantastic look at a culture foreign to most westerners, and captures very well the risks and costs of resisting tyranny.
+The film is a fantastic look at a culture foreign to most westerners, and captures very well the risks and costs of resisting tyranny.

 This is a war movie, but it is not a combat movie. there are no combat scenes at all.
 There are no uniformed good guys.
 There are some believable action scenes, mostly hit and run attacks that happen very quickly.
 What carries the film is the tension and the suspense and the cost of the fight.
-This film is a good WWII tale that gives all a historical sense of the gray areas between ideologies at war and ethics, and a look at the Paris of the occupation.
-If you are into old cars, busses and European street culture, and even style and fashion of the forties, this film will have your attention You do notice the clothing.
-Its well done.
-This film is like a time machine, and very well done.
+This film is a good WWII tale that gives a historical sense of the gray areas between ideologies at war and ethics, and a look at the Paris of the occupation.
+If you are into old cars, busses and European street culture, and even style and fashion of the forties, this film will have your attention.
+You do notice the clothing and production value.
+It’s well done.
+This film is like a time machine.
 I enjoy the film for the Paris streets as much as for the story set there.

 This is a very good war film from the French perspective, one of my personal favorites that I have watched many times.